4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 Comparison HardRAID 5 SoftRAID 5

-Consist Uses RAID cards or controllers to manage multiple disks working together to increase overall system performance for computer users, especially Server users.
+Consist RAID (Redundant Array of Independent Disks) cards or controllers are used to manage multiple disks working together to increase overall system performance, particularly for server users.

 Pros